INDICATION

 • Ensure that a minimum of 2 doses of tocilizumab per patient are available prior to infusion of ABECMA

-CRS treatment1
+CRS treatment

-• Treat at the first sign of CRS with supportive care, tocilizumab and/or corticosteroids as indicated
+• Treat at the first sign of CRS with supportive care, tocilizumab, and/or corticosteroids as indicated

 • Identify CRS based on clinical presentation.
 Evaluate for and treat other causes of fever, hypoxia, and hypotension